 - Animal damage, like hitting a deer

-You’ll also have coverage for a windshield replacement if you have collision coverage and are in an accident.
-It’s quite common for windshields to be totaled in head-on collisions.
+You’ll also have coverage for a replacement if you have collision coverage and are in an accident.
+It’s quite common for the entire windshield to be totaled in head-on collisions.

-Depending on your policy, windshield repair (rather than a replacement) might not cost you anything, so check with your insurance company or agent before doing anything.
+Depending on your policy, repair (rather than a replacement) might not cost you anything, so check with your insurers or agent before doing anything.

 Before filing a claim, of course, you’ll want to be sure it’s worth it.
 For example, if you have a $500 deductible and the cost to repair your windshield will only be $50, it makes sense to take care of it yourself.
-Some insurance policies do not require a deductible for windshield repair since costs are usually so low.
-If you experience a cracked windshield, always refer to your policy before taking action either way.
+Some policies do not require a deductible for repair since costs are usually so low.
+If you experience a breach, always refer to your policy before taking action either way.

-If you only carry liability insurance, you will have to cover the cost yourself regardless.
-That’s where a windshield protection plan might come in.
+If you only carry a liability insurance policy, you will have to cover the cost yourself regardless.
+That’s where a damaged windshield protection plan might come in.

 Not everyone can afford a full comprehensive policy, or it just might not be worth it if your car is a little older.
-In these cases, you might consider a windshield protection plan add-on.
-This is far less than the cost of comprehensive coverage and can give you peace of mind should your windshield ever get a crack.
+In these cases, you might consider a protection plan add-on.
+This is far less than the cost of comprehensive insurance and can give you peace of mind should you ever get a break.

 Cost of a Cracked Windshield Repair

-According to the National Windshield Repair Division, the average cost to repair a crack in a windshield is $99.
+According to the National Windshield Repair Division, the average cost to repair a chink is $99.
 That said, costs can vary depending on the type of crack and where you live.

-Yes, if you have comprehensive coverage and under certain circumstances with collision.
-What if your windshield is completely totaled and you need a replacement?
-Does car insurance cover a broken windshield?
-Luckily, when you have full coverage car insurance, a windshield replacement is usually covered as long as it meets certain requirements.
+Yes, if you have comprehensive coverage and under certain circumstances with collision insurance coverage.
+What if your entire windshield is completely totaled and you need full glass coverage?
+Does your policy cover a damaged windshield?
+Luckily, when you have full coverage car insurance, a replacement is usually covered as long as it meets certain requirements.

-If your windshield has large cracks or has cracks that obstruct the driver’s line of vision, your comprehensive policy or windshield protection plan will cover the costs.
-Just like with a cracked windshield, you may need to decide whether or not it’s the most cost-effective for you to use insurance or pay out of pocket.
+If the damage is large enough that it obstructs the driver’s line of vision, your comprehensive policy and full glass coverage or windshield protection plan will cover the costs.
+You may need to decide whether or not it’s the most cost-effective for you to use your insurance company or pay out of pocket.

 Cost of a Windshield Replacement

-The average cost to replace a windshield is between $150 to $300.
-Unfortunately, though, this range can vary even more than the cost of repairing cracks.
-Factors that affect the cost of a new windshield include:
+The average cost to replace is between $150 to $300.
+Unfortunately, though, this range can vary even more than the cost of repairing.
+Factors that affect the cost include:

 - Sensors and other technology.
 Many newer cars contain important sensors and other technology.
 These must also be replaced with glass, drastically increasing costs by several hundred dollars.
 Therefore, you may find it’s cheaper to get replacement glass in your older vehicle.

 - Classic cars.
-That said, not all older cars have cheap windshield replacements.
-Classic cars may require custom windshields because they aren’t a standard size.
+Not all older cars have cheap replacements.
+Classic cars may require custom glass because they aren’t a standard size.